uroni/urbackup_backend/readme.md

 ## UrBackup

-Please see the website at https://www.urbackup.org for more informations, wiki, forums and the issue tracker.
+Please see the website at https://www.urbackup.org for more information, wiki, forums and the issue tracker.

 ### Building on Linux/MacOS